afragen/language-pack-maker/README.md

 * It will create .mo files from the .po files.
 * It will create zipfiles in a `/packages` directory in the repository root.
 * It will create a `language-pack.json` file in the repository root.
-* It will then cleanup the temporary directory.

 The format of the generated JSON file is as follows.